Gas Safety Certificate Grace Period? The Real Rules

 - ✔ Acting quickly and documenting everything reduces risk

-- ✔ Booking early prevents 95% of gas safety compliance problems
+- ✔ Booking early prevents most avoidable gas safety compliance problems

 There is no secret window of extra time.
 There is only good organisation, early booking, and clear evidence.

-For a more detailed look at CP12 rules, penalties, and Section 21 implications, explore our Gas Safety Certificates: Complete Guide for Landlords.
+For a more detailed look at CP12 rules, penalties, and possession rights, explore our Gas Safety Certificates: Complete Guide for Landlords.

 Important: This article is for general information only and is not legal advice.